Khenus/FinCal/README.md

 The aim of this project is to allow users, primarily teenagers, to better monitor their personal spending.

+## Level of Achievement

+Gemini

 ## Features

 * Home Page
-  * Summary of all spending for the month
-  * Breakdown of all spending for the month
   * Display of user's name
   * Display of current date
-  * 3 different options for summary display, Pie chart, Bar graph and List
+  * Overview of various app sections – monthly budget, recent transactions, ledger debts
+* Personal Page
+  * Three main sections: budget breakdown, transaction list, spending and saving goals (WIP)
+  * Budget breakdown: Two visualisation options for displaying budget summary (pie chart, bar graph), four different options to choose viewing timeframe (day, week, month, year), detailed expenses breakdown
+  * Complete transaction list – ability to sort transactions (time, amount, category)
+  * Spending and saving goals (WIP)
 * Ledger Page
+  * Ability to filter by – all payments, debts to pay, debts to receive
   * Summary of payments to be made to others
-  * Summary of payments made to others
+  * Summary of payments that others need to pay
   * Total owed by an individual to you
-  * Ability to search though pass payments
+  * Ability to search though past payments
   * Transaction history with a specific individual
+  * Ability to pay off amount owed to others
   * Ability to send reminder to others to remind them of a debt
-  * Ability to pay off amount owed to others
 * Settings Page
   * Ability to change color theme (Dark mode toggle)
   * Ability to allow for push notification